petermekhaeil/til/learnings/buttons-can-have-a-value-like-input-elements.md

-# Buttons are input elements that can have a value
+# Buttons can have a value like input elements

 The `<button>` element can have a value like `<input>` and this value can also be passed to the server when the form is submitted: